cymourad/diy-ventilator/README.md

 ### 2. fw (FirmWare)
 This directory contains the firmware code that would run on the Arduino baord to control the ventilator.
 ### 3. mech (Mechanical)
-This directory contains the CAD files used to 3D print the custom parts of the ventilator.
+This directory contains the CAD files used to 3D print the custom parts of the ventilator, and the readily-avialble parts we bought.
 ### 4. prototypes
 This directory is a sandbox for the team to share their early-stage design ideas, sketches, prototypes, etc.
 ### 5. resources